 While this is quite a technical topic, the principle of the mobile attribution isn’t rocket science and can be explained simply in the following five steps:

-- After pairing an ID with an ad network, an attribution SDK sends a postback to all linked networks with the information that the user has already installed the app and does not want to be targeted with an advertisement for your app or game anymore.
+4/ After pairing an ID with an ad network, an attribution SDK sends a postback to all linked networks with the information that the user has already installed the app.

 Methods for Measuring Mobile App Attribution

 Since apps don’t support traditional tracking methods such as cookies, other means are needed to technically pair a user clicking on an ad with a new install.
 Also, UA managers measure additional activities within that app to evaluate the quality of the traffic, including whether a user has finished onboarding or completed a purchase.

 Right now, there is no industry standard for the best methodology for measurement, but some methods have become universal.
 Even today, you won’t come across these methods if you are using any attribution tool (eg. Appsflyer), as it’s automated.
 However, I feel it’s still useful to know about them.